-These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
+These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

 - Overall, we rate the China Internet Information Center Left Biased based on favorable reporting on the Communist Party of China.
-We also rate them Mixed for factual reporting due to poor sourcing and promotion of one sided pro-Government propaganda.
+We also rate them Mixed for factual reporting due to poor sourcing and promotion of one-sided pro-Government propaganda.

 Factual Reporting: MIXED

-Launched in 2000, China.org.cn also known as The China Internet Information Center (CIIC) is a state owned news website based in the People’s Republic of China.
-According to their about page The China Internet Information Center (CIIC) states that they cover news about China in ten languages: Chinese, English, French, Spanish, German, Japanese, Russian, Arabic, Korean and Esperanto, as well as government position papers and information about Chinese history, politics, economics and culture.
-Currently, Wang Xiaohui, is the Editor-in-Chief.
+Launched in 2000, China.org.cn, also known as The China Internet Information Center (CIIC), is a state-owned news website based in the People’s Republic of China.
+According to their about page, The China Internet Information Center (CIIC) states that they cover news about China in ten languages: Chinese, English, French, Spanish, German, Japanese, Russian, Arabic, Korean, and Esperanto, as well as government position papers and information about Chinese history, politics, economics, and culture.
+Currently, Wang Xiaohui is the Editor-in-Chief.

 Funded by / Ownership

 In their own words, the China Internet Information Center (CIIC) is “published under the auspices of the State Council Information Office and the China International Publishing Group in Beijing.”
 The Communist Party of China owns the China International Publishing Group, and the state funds them.